 Travel expenses incurred for work.
 "Travel expenses" means fares; registration fees for any conference, seminar, or convention; and meals, accommodation, and other expenses incidental to travel.
-Travel expenses do not include entertainment expenses or an expense or portion of an expense attributable to a relative accompanying the deceased.
+Travel expenses do not include entertainment expenses or an expense or portion of an expense attributable to a relative accompanying the Taxpayer.

-Travel expenses the deceased incurred in the course of the deceased's employment are deductible, subject to the following rules:
+Travel expenses you incurred in the course of your employment are deductible, subject to the following rules:

-- If the expense was incurred by more than one person, the expenses must be divided equally among the individuals to whom the expense was attributable. - If the deceased was not primarily engaged in employment activities on every day of a particular trip, the deductible amount is determined by multiplying the deduction by a fraction equal to the number of days the deceased was primarily engaged in employment activities during the trip divided by the total number of days the deceased was traveling.
-The deceased was treated as engaged in an employment activity while in transit and on any day that is a weekend or public holiday where the deceased engaged in business on the days both before and after the weekend or public holiday.
+- If the expense was incurred by more than one person, the expenses must be divided equally among the individuals to whom the expense was attributable. - If you were not primarily engaged in employment activities on every day of a particular trip, the deductible amount is determined bv multiplying the deduction by a fraction equal to the number of days you were primarily engaged in employment activities during the trip divided by the total number of days you were traveling.
+You are treated as engaged in an employment activity while in transit and on any day that is a weekend or public holiday where you engaged in business on the days both before and after the weekend or public holiday.

 Substantiation required.
-To claim this deduction, the deceased's estate must keep in its records for at least 4 years:
+To claim this deduction, you must keep in your records for at least 4 years:

-- A travel diary that the deceased filled in at the time of each trip showing: - a.
+- A travel diary that you filled in at the time of each trip showing: - a.
 The dates of departure and return for a trip, - b.
 The destination or locality of travel, - c.
-For each day of travel, the activities the deceased undertook while at the travel destination, and - d.
-The amount of any expense the deceased incurred on each day of travel for which a receipt is not required. - Receipts for fares, registration fees, or accommodation, regardless of amount. - Receipts for any other expense greater than M 50.
+For each day of travel, the activities you undertook while at the travel destination, and - d.
+The amount of any expense you incurred on each day of travel for which a receipt is not required. - Receipts for fares, registration fees, or accommodation, regardless of amount. - Receipts for any other expense greater than M 50.

-Do not attach the diary or receipts to the deceased's estate tax return.
+Do not attach the diary or receipts to your tax return.

 Minimum deductible amount of overall unreimbursed employment-related expenses.
-The sum of the deductions on lines 2a, 2c, 2d, and 2e must exceed both M 2,500 and 5% of the deceased's estate gross income (Part A, line 1d + Part B, line 2c + Part C, line 1 minus line 2a + lines 4 and 5 + Part D, line 1 minus line 2a + lines 4 and 5 + Part E, lines 2, 5d, 8, and 9 + Part F, line 1).
+The sum of the deductions on lines 2a, 2c, 2d, and 2e must exceed both M 2,500 and 5% of your gross income (Part A, line 1d + Part B, line 2c + Part C, line 1 minus line 2a + lines 4 and 5 + Part D, line 1 minus line 2a + lines 4 and 5 + Part E, lines 2, 5d, 8, and 9 + Part F, line 1).
 Otherwise, no deduction is allowed on lines 2a, 2c, 2d, or 2e.